arisonu123/Item-tool/README.md

 # Item-tool
-Item creation tool made in Windows forms.
-Saves data in a file.
+Item creation tool made in Wpf.
+Saves data in a text file.